Simix2017/simon-kerstan-ee-express/docs/core.md

 on [Jakarta Dependency Injection 2.0](https://jakarta.ee/specifications/dependency-injection/2.0/)) works without any configuration.
 Beans are automatically discovered inside the given bootstrap packages (and their recursive subpackages) in the application initialization.
-To be automatically discovered, a bean must have exactly one constructor annotated with `@javax.inject.Inject` or is required in another bean with a constructor annotated with `@javax.inject.Inject`.
+To be automatically discovered, a bean must have exactly one constructor annotated with `@javax.inject.Inject` or must be required in another bean with a constructor annotated with `@javax.inject.Inject`.

 ## Logging